 Insurance and Cash Pricing

-Remember also that insurance is a contract between you and your insurance company, and it's important that you know your plan benefits.
-We as a clinic are legally required to abide by your insurance contracts with our payers, so please keep that in mind when dealing with any billing concerns that may arise during the course of your care.
+Remember, though, that insurance is a contract between you and your insurance company, and it’s important that you know your plan benefits.
+We are legally required to abide by your insurance contracts with our payers, so please keep that in mind when dealing with any billing concerns that may arise during the course of your care.

-Unfortunately, Medicare, Medicaid, and Medicare supplemental insurances do not normally cover Naturopathic consultations.
+Unfortunately, Medicare, Medicaid, and Medicare supplemental insurances do not normally cover Naturopathic consultations, and are not accepted at AIM.
 Please call Medicare or your secondary insurance if you have any questions.
 If this is your primary insurance coverage, please be prepared to pay for your visit at time of service.

-If you do not have coverage with one of our preferred insurance companies (listed above), please expect to pay for your care at time of service.
-As always, be prepared to pay your co-pay and/or co-insurance, if applicable, at time of service.
+If you do not have coverage with one of our preferred insurance companies (some of which are listed above), please expect to pay for your care at time of service.
+As always, be prepared to pay your co-pay, if applicable, at time of service.

-While our staff conducts benefit checks, verification, and pre-authorizations with your insurance company as a courtesy as part of our Concierge system, it is ultimately the patient's responsibility to contact their insurance company to make sure they have coverage for Naturopathic care, or for Acupuncture, as needed.
+While our staff conducts benefit checks, verification, and pre-authorizations with your insurance company as a courtesy as part of our process, it is ultimately the patient’s responsibility to contact their insurance company to make sure they have coverage for Naturopathic care, or for Acupuncture, as needed.
+At the end of the day if your insurance informs us that a visit is not covered, or is patient responsibility, we do have to collect that amount from the patient directly.

 A note about Out of Network Coverage: If you have Out of Network Benefits, and the provider you see is out of network with your insurance, then you will be asked to pay the difference between what your out of network benefits cover, and the total billable cost of your visit.
 This sometimes happens with Acupuncture and ND visits, where due to the alternative nature of the care, your insurance may see it as an out of network claim.
 They then pay a portion of the claim, to help offset cost to you, and the patient is responsible for the difference.
 If you have questions about a bill that seems off, please contact us and we will be happy to explain the situation.